influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/about_the_project/_index.md

 ## [Contributing to InfluxDB OSS](/influxdb/v1.6/about_the_project/contributing/)

-For details about how you can contribute to the InfluxDB OSS project, see [Contributing to InfluxDB OSS](https://github.com/influxdata/influxdb/blob/master/CONTRIBUTING.md) in the GitHub repository.
+To learn how you can contribute to the InfluxDB OSS project, see [Contributing to InfluxDB OSS](https://github.com/influxdata/influxdb/blob/master/CONTRIBUTING.md) in the GitHub repository.

 ## [InfluxData Contributor License Agreement (CLA)](https://influxdata.com/community/cla/)

-Before you can contribute to the InfluxDB OSS project, you must complete and sign the [InfluxData Contributor License Agreement (CLA)](https://influxdata.com/community/cla/), available on the InfluxData website.
+Before you can contribute to the InfluxDB OSS project, you must complete and sign the [InfluxData Contributor License Agreement (CLA)](https://influxdata.com/community/cla/), available at the InfluxData website.

 ## [Open source license for InfluxDB](https://github.com/influxdata/influxdb/blob/master/LICENSE)